alibaba/graph-learn/docs/data_loader_en.md

 ```

 <br />Considering the combination with neural network, string type attributes are more difficult to handle.
-The usual practice is to first map string to int through hash, and then encode int into embedding.
+The common practice is to first map string to int through hash, and then encode int into embedding.
 For this reason, GL has made a special extension to the attributes of the string type, that is, it supports converting string to int during the initialization phase of graph data.
 At this time, the "string" in the attr_types parameter needs to be changed to the tuple type `("string", bucket_size)`, and bucket_size represents the size of the int space to be converted.
-When conversion is done, the subsequent visits will be unified as int type attributes.
-In addition to simplifying subsequent operations, this conversion will also greatly reduce memory overhead. <br />
+When conversion is done, the subsequent visits will be unified as int-typed attributes.
+In addition to simplifying subsequent operations, this conversion will greatly reduce memory overhead. <br />

 <a name="A2hT8"></a>
 ## 3.2 Vertex decoder